Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Abstract

 \section{Abstract}

-A reliable and fast numerical scheme is crucial for the 1D simulation of blood flow.
-In this paper, a 1D blood flow model is incorporated with a Kelvin-Voigt viscoelastic constitutive relation of wall.
-This lead to a nonlinear hyperbolic-parabolic system, which is then solved with four numerical schemes, namely: MacCormack, Taylor-Galerkin, second order finite volume and local discontinuous Galerkin.
-The numerical schemes are tested on an uniform vessel, a simple bifurcation and a network with 55 arteries.
-In all of the cases, the numerical solutions are checked favorably against analytic, semi-analytic solutions or clinical observations.
-Among the numerical schemes, comparisons are made in four aspects: the accuracy, the ability to capture shock-like phenomena, the computation speed and the complexity of the implementation.
+A reliable and fast numerical scheme is crucial for the 1D simulation of blood flow in compliant vessels.
+In this paper, a 1D blood flow model is incorporated with a Kelvin-Voigt viscoelastic arterial wall.
+This leads to a nonlinear hyperbolic-parabolic system, which is then solved with four numerical schemes, namely: MacCormack, Taylor-Galerkin, MUSCL (monotonic upwind scheme for conservation law) and local discontinuous Galerkin.
+The numerical schemes are tested on a single vessel, a simple bifurcation and a network with 55 arteries.
+The numerical solutions are checked favorably against analytical, semi-analytical solutions or clinical observations.
+Among the numerical schemes, comparisons are made in four important aspects: accuracy, ability to capture shock-like phenomena, computational speed and implementation complexity.
 The suitable conditions for the application of each scheme are discussed.

+\thefootnote \footnote{This is an Accepted Manuscript of an article published by Taylor \& Francis Group in Computer Methods in Biomechanics and Biomedical Engineering on 22 Aug 2014, available online: http://www.tandfonline.com/doi/full/10.1080/10255842.2014.948428.}

 {\bf Keywords: }blood flow; 1D flow modeling; vascular network; numerical simulation\\